ProDiCeT/Sepolia_ETH_transfer/README.md

 # 💸 ETH Transfer - Sepolia Testnet

 A simple Streamlit web app to send Ether on Sepolia testnet.
-Designed for developers and learners experimenting with Ethereum transactions in a safe test environment.
+Designed for developers or learners experimenting with Ethereum transactions in a safe test environment.

 ## 🚀 Features
 - Minimal and secure interface (no keys are stored).